Sypnex-LLC/sypnex-os/README.md

 ### Contributing
 We welcome contributions in these areas:
-- **Feature Development**: Core OS features, new APIs, and system improvements
+- **Core OS Development**: System features, APIs, and architecture improvements
-- **Application Development**: Sample apps and developer tools in the [official apps repository](https://github.com/Sypnex-LLC/sypnex-os-apps)
+- **Application Development**: Create apps in the [official apps repository](https://github.com/Sypnex-LLC/sypnex-os-apps)
 - **Testing & QA**: Bug testing, performance testing, cross-browser compatibility
-- **Documentation**: Guides, API documentation, and tutorials
+- **Documentation**: System guides, API documentation, and tutorials
 - **UI/UX**: Interface improvements and accessibility enhancements

-See our [Contributing Guide](CONTRIBUTING.md) for detailed information on submitting pull requests.
+See our [Contributing Guide](CONTRIBUTING.md) for detailed information on contributing to the core OS.

 ### Areas Where You Can Make a Significant Impact
 1. **Cross-browser Testing**: Ensuring compatibility across all major browsers